huggingface/blog/leaderboard-artificial-analysis.md

 Building applications with LLMs requires considering more than just quality: for many use-cases, speed and price are equally or more important.

 For consumer applications and chat experiences, speed and responsiveness are critical to user engagement.
 Users expect near-instant responses, and delays can directly lead to reduced engagement.
-When building more complex applications involving tool use or agentic systems, speed and cost become even more important - and can become the limiting factor on overall system capability.
-The time taken by sequential requests to LLMs can quickly stack up for each user request.
-The cost of requests can stack up just as quickly.
+When building more complex applications involving tool use or agentic systems, speed and cost become even more important, and can become the limiting factor on overall system capability.
+The time taken by sequential requests to LLMs can quickly stack up for each user request adding to the cost.

-This is why [Artificial Analysis](https://artificialanalysis.ai/) ([@ArtificialAnlys](https://twitter.com/ArtificialAnlys)) developed a leaderboard of performance benchmarks, prices and quality metrics across >100 serverless LLM API endpoints, now coming to Hugging Face.
+This is why [Artificial Analysis](https://artificialanalysis.ai/) ([@ArtificialAnlys](https://twitter.com/ArtificialAnlys)) developed a leaderboard evaluating price, speed and quality across >100 serverless LLM API endpoints, now coming to Hugging Face.

 Find the leaderboard [here](https://huggingface.co/spaces/ArtificialAnalysis/LLM-Performance-Leaderboard)!